willfaught/willfaught.github.io/content/blog/2013-05-27-the-xbox-one-hardware-analysis-comparison-to-playstation-4.md

 An excellent Xbox One hardware and software analysis by Anand Lal Shimpi:

->We’re still talking about over 5x the peak theoretical shader performance of the Xbox 360, likely even more given increases in efficiency thanks to AMD’s scalar GCN architecture (MS quotes up to 8x better GPU performance) - **but there’s no escaping the fact that Microsoft has given the Xbox One less GPU hardware than Sony gave the PlayStation 4**.
+>We're still talking about over 5x the peak theoretical shader performance of the Xbox 360, likely even more given increases in efficiency thanks to AMD's scalar GCN architecture (MS quotes up to 8x better GPU performance) - **but there's no escaping the fact that Microsoft has given the Xbox One less GPU hardware than Sony gave the PlayStation 4**.
 Note that unlike the Xbox 360 vs. PS3 era, Sony's hardware advantage here won't need any clever developer work to extract - **the architectures are near identical, Sony just has more resources available to use**.

 >[...]